 Indefinite Leave to Remain after 5 years or 3 years means that a person no longer needs to apply to extend their permission to live in the UK.
 They are allowed to stay here indefinitely - they are 'settled' in the UK.
 It is the most secure immigration status in the UK except for British Citizenship.

 In most cases, you must live legally in the UK for 5 years without long absences in order to qualify for Indefinite Leave to Remain.
-Certain types of visa do not allow you to apply for Indefinite Leave, for example Student visas or Intra-Company Skilled Worker visas.
+Certain types of visa do not allow you to apply for Indefinite Leave on this route, for example Student visas or Senior Specialist Worker visas.

 You can apply for Indefinite Leave to Remain after 3 years if you are here: